phluid61/internet-drafts/file-scheme/draft.md

    file-scheme    = "file"

-   file-hier-part = "//" auth-path
+   file-hier-part = ( "//" auth-path )
                   / local-path

    auth-path      = [ file-auth ] path-absolute

    local-path     = path-absolute

+   file-auth      = "localhost"
-   file-auth      = [ userinfo "@" ] host
+                  / [ userinfo "@" ] host
 ~~~~~~~~~~

 The syntax definition above is different from those given in
 {{RFC1630}} and {{RFC1738}} as it is derived from the generic syntax
-of {{RFC3986}}, which post-dates all previous specifications.
+of {{RFC3986}}, which post-dates the previous file URI specifications.

 As a special case, the "file-auth" rule can match the string
-"localhost" or the empty string; either value is interpreted as "the
+"localhost" which is interpreted as "the machine from which the URI is
-machine from which the URI is being interpreted," exactly as if no
+being interpreted," exactly as if no authority were present.
+To
-authority was present.
-To maximise compatibility with previous
+maximise compatibility with previous specifications, implementations
-specifications, implementations MAY choose to include an empty
+MAY choose to include an "auth-path" with no "file-auth".
-"file-auth".

 Systems exhibit different levels of case-sensitivity.
 Unless the file
 system is known to be case-insensitive, implementations MUST maintain